dotnet/dotnet-docker/.mar/portal/README.aspnet.portal.md

 Watch [discussions](https://github.com/dotnet/dotnet-docker/discussions/categories/announcements) for Docker-related .NET announcements.

-### New: Ubuntu Chiseled images
+### New: Ubuntu Chiseled Images

 Ubuntu Chiseled .NET images are a type of "distroless" container image that contain only the minimal set of packages .NET needs, with everything else removed.
 These images offer dramatically smaller deployment sizes and attack surface by including only the minimal set of packages required to run .NET applications.

 Please see the [Ubuntu Chiseled + .NET](https://github.com/dotnet/dotnet-docker/blob/main/documentation/ubuntu-chiseled.md) documentation page for more info.

-### Composite Container Images
+### ASP.NET Core Composite Images

-Starting from .NET 8, a composite version of the ASP.NET images, `denoted with the -composite` tag part, is being offered alongside the regular image.
-The main characteristics of these images are their smaller size on disk while keeping the performance of the default [ReadyToRun (R2R) setting](https://learn.microsoft.com/dotnet/core/deploying/ready-to-run).
-The caveat is that the composite images have tighter version coupling.
-This means the final app run on them cannot use handpicked custom versions of the framework and/or ASP.NET assemblies that are built into the composite binary.
+Starting from .NET 8, ASP.NET Core Composite images are optimized for performance using [ReadyToRun (R2R) compilation](https://learn.microsoft.com/dotnet/core/deploying/ready-to-run).

-For a full technical description on how the composites work, we have a [feature doc here](https://github.com/dotnet/runtime/blob/main/docs/design/features/readytorun-composite-format-design.md).
+For more information, see the [composite images section in the Image Variants documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/image-variants.md#composite-net-80).

 ## Featured Tags